bpaquet/node-logstash/Readme.markdown

 Changelog
 ===

+* Add GAE input
+* Fix issue #70 with reconnect on TCP Output
+* Fix issue #75 when stopping with TCP input
 * Add only\_field\_match\_ options
 * Do not log error with Geo IP filter and local ips
 * Fix bug #62 : only_type not honored when component have no config (thx to @ryepup)